Sad Girlz Luv Money

-"Sad Girlz Luv Money" (stylized in all caps) is a song by American singer Amaarae and Ghanaian singer Moliy, released as a single in 2020 from Amaarae's debut album The Angel You Don't Know.
+"Sad Girlz Luv Money" (stylized in all caps) is a song by Ghanaian-American singer Amaarae and Ghanaian singer Moliy, released as a single in 2020 from Amaarae's debut album The Angel You Don't Know.
 It achieved viral popularity on TikTok after a remix with Colombian singer Kali Uchis was released on September 16, 2021, appearing on various international charts, including reaching number 80 on the US Billboard Hot 100.

 Composition and lyrics

 "Sad Girlz Luv Money" is an pop, Afrobeat and R&B song that talks about "money as a means of personal growth and how sometimes one can't control the desire to dance".